ttristann/Navi/README.md

 - ensure .env is in your client and server directory with proper information

 ### Run the App
- ## PROJECT IS IN PROGRESS, SECTION BELOW CAN BE IGNORED
 1. **Install frontend dependencies:**
    ```bash
    cd client